CSC207-UofT/207-course-notes/02-classes-in-java.md

 The default behaviour of `equals` is to check for identity equality (like `==`), but often we'll want to override this behaviour.

+> For primitives, since only the value is stored, two primitives are always
+> checked for value equality.

 The designer of a class gets to decide what has to be true in order for two instances to be considered "equals".
 This sounds trivial to implement, but there are a number of details to be handled.
 Any implementation of it must